-A few phone calls led to some initial meetings, and a tentative outline was sketched out with the club’s Technical Director, Matt Gill.
-I put together a storyboard, from which I derived a shot list and went to work.
+A few phone calls led to some initial meetings, and a tentative outline was sketched out with the club’s Technical Director.
+I put together a storyboard, from which I derived a shot list, and went to work.
 Crossing items off as they were completed, I soon had everything I wanted: Drone footage, player close-ups, footwork, callout boards, team training.
-And lots and lots of B-roll.
-I recreated the club logo and animated it for the intro as an added touch.
+Lots and lots of B-roll.
+For added production value I recreated the club logo in Illustrator and animated it in After Effects.
+It makes a nice extra touch.
 It’s the little things.

-The documentary format Matt and I originally planned was ditched when the promised audio did not materialize.
+The documentary format originally planned was ditched when the promised audio voiceover track did not materialize.
 Half expected, I didn’t miss a beat and quickly made some directorial decisions.
 I had already sourced a fantastic sound track from the Epidemic Sound audio library, which aligned perfectly with the alternate story I wanted to tell: We were going a different way.

 Feedback so far has been universally positive.
 The club directors love it.
 The players love it.
 The fans and parents love it.
 The City loves it.
 Job done.

 About the club

 This film highlights some of the joy and community spirit that drives the Port Colborne Soccer Club.

 A board of directors coordinate everything.
 Multiple teams of multiple age groups play local and away games in a league that brings families together, and brings visitors to spend time and money in the local economy.
 The games make a great weekend activity and builds lifelong friendships.
 And rivalries.